 - Select the HDD/SSD i.e. the boot disk and move it upward using the arrow key.

-- Insert Windows bootable installation DVD and restart your PC afterwards.
+- Insert the Windows bootable installation DVD, and restart your PC afterward.

 - Press any key to boot from CD or DVD when prompted to continue.